hewner/compsci390-plp/ClassOutline.md

 ## An Initial Example

-An excerpt from the elm mario example&#x2026;this is outdated now but the principle holds:
+An excerpt from the elm mario example& this is outdated now but the principle holds:

     jump {y} m = if y > 0 && m.y == 0 then { m | vy = 5 } else m